Our research is editorially independent but we

 The Bayview is also right on the water and is under 2 miles from both downtown and Acadia National Park.
 Modern artistic meets age-old inside the pleasantly basic digs and sunsets from each balcony will take your breath away.
 Breakfast is provided, there’s a lovely pool on site, and a complimentary shuttle with take you downtown if you’re not up for the short walk.

 The Bluenose Inn is a Bar Harbor fixture where vacationers have spent days in the warmer months for years, serving as a top hotel near Acadia National Park.
-Rooms are accented with rich, bold colored carpets and floral linens appropriate to the past of the area.
+Rooms are accented with rich, bold-colored carpets and floral linens appropriate to the area’s past.
 An indoor pool and hot tub are lit via arched windows, while there’s an outdoor pool with water views and surrounding native trees as well.
-A pianist in the commons area is a pleasant treat as you relax with a tea or coffee, as are the basic breakfast items which you can grab on the go when getting an early start hiking in Acadia.
+A pianist in the commons area is a pleasant treat as you relax with tea or coffee, as are the basic breakfast items, which you can grab on the go when getting an early start hiking in Acadia.

 Saltair Inn gives off the same nostalgic appeal as many other Bar Harbor hotels and accommodations.
 While updated in its own way, you’ll still find antique furniture, claw foot tubs and intricate tile work.
 Built in the late 1800s, every nook is unique, from each bedroom, bathroom and commons area.
 Frenchman’s Bay is pressed right up against Saltair, so views are abundant.
 Breakfast is served in the beautiful sunroom, where you also find tasty snacks throughout the day.
 Be sure to try the homemade cookies and muffins!

 Looking for something a bit more modern?
 West Street Hotel is sleeker and less traditional, yet still very “Bar Harbor” with its clean-cut nautical theme.
-Rooms are crisp and enhanced with lovely views right from your bed.
+Rooms are crisp and enhanced, with lovely views right from your bed.
 Adults can find solace in a kid’s free rooftop infinity pool with what might arguably have the best glimpse of the bay in all of downtown.
 There’s also an on-site spa and a couple of swanky restaurants to choose from.
-However, you are right in Bar Harbor, so exploring by foot is a great option too.
+However, you are right in Bar Harbor, so exploring by foot is also a great option.